oraclize/docs/source/includes/_ethereum.md

 The following section is dedicated to the Ethereum and Oraclize integration.
 To better profit from this section of the documentation, previous knowledge of Solidity and Ethereum is required.

-The interaction between Oraclize and an Ethereum smart contract is asyncronous.
+The interaction between Oraclize and an Ethereum smart contract is asynchronous.
 Any request for data is composed of two steps:

 * Firstly, in the most common case, a transaction executing a function of a smart contract is broadcasted by an user.
 The function contains a special instruction which manifest to Oraclize, who is constantly monitoring the Ethereum blockchain for such instruction, a request for data.
 * Secondly, according to the parameters of such request, Oraclize will fetch or compute a result, build, sign and broadcast the transaction carrying the result.
 In the default configuration, such transaction will execute the `__callback` function which should be placed in the smart contract by its developer: for this reason, this transaction is refered in the documentation as the Oraclize callback transaction.